 Warangal Telangana, India Travel Guide

 The Telangana State Road Transport Corporation (TSRTC) operates an extensive network of city buses.
-These buses connect numerous localities within Warangal and apply to neighboring towns and villages.
+These public buses connect numerous localities within Warangal and apply to neighboring towns and villages.
 Buses are the main form of public transport for locals and tourists alike.

 Warangal city has no Metro, Trams, or local train system.
 These modern transit systems are not present.